 There are nearly 100 majors available from eight colleges and schools.
 A complete list of undergraduate majors and degrees offered can be found in the Academic Policies and Regulations section of this catalog.
-There you will also find a list of graduate and professional degrees offered.
+There you will also find a list of minors, certificates, and graduate and professional degrees offered.